 The world celebrated World Oceans’ Day earlier this month, and whilst we may have missed the boat (!) on posting about it, we thought it was important to cover and relevant to what we do at Earth Active.

 “The Ocean: Life and Livelihoods” is the theme for World Oceans’ Day 2021, and links in with the Sustainable Development Goal 14: “conserve and sustainably use the oceans, seas and marine resources”, one of 17 interlinked global goals designed to be a “blueprint to achieve a better and more sustainable future for all”, set up in 2015 by the United Nations General Assembly and intended to be achieved by the year 2030.

 The ocean is critical to human survival and livelihoods, with 60% of the world’s population living on, or near, the coasts, with the remaining 40% still dependent on ocean resources indirectly.
 The fishing industry alone was responsible for US$242 billion in 2017 globally and is projected to increase to US$439 billion by 2026.
 Tourism is another huge sector; a few examples include coral reef tourism valued at US$36 billion annually, the surfing industry valued at US$2.7 billion in 2020, and the leisure boating industry valued at US$35 billion in 2020.
 It is also estimated that three billion people rely on the oceans for their livelihoods and that 350 million jobs are directly linked to the oceans worldwide.

-We aim to continue this important work to ensure that our oceans continue to be a hub of life and dependable livelihood source.
+We will continue this important work to ensure that our oceans continue to be a hub of life and dependable livelihood source.